I'm trying to like Beethoven's Great Fugue.

 - People say they hated it at first, but over time, grew to love it.
 One must be trained to like it.

-- The descriptions of why people like it are contradictory.
+- People give contradictory reasons for liking it.
 One person says the Great Fugue has a brilliant structure; another says it is great because of its lack of structure.

-In each case, I have these main theories as to how the work became the darling of its genre:
+Here are some theories as to how a work becomes the darling of its medium or genre:

 - As people learn more about an art form, they can more-easily predict it, and need more and more novelty to keep them interested; like porn viewers who seek out movies with continually-stranger sex acts.
-(This is a cognitively-plausible variant of "there is no such thing as objective beauty".)
-If there were departments of pornography at ivy-league universities, they would scoff at the simplicity of films lacking bondage, machines, or animals.
+If ivy-league universities had departments of pornography, they would scoff at the simplicity of films lacking bondage, machines, or animals.
+This would explain features 1, 3, and 5.

 - Practitioners of an art appreciate technique more than content.
-This is why authors love Thomas Pynchon's Gravity's Rainbow and Delaney's Dhalgren; they are full of beautiful phrases and metaphors, and ways of making transitions, and other little tricks that authors can admire and learn to use, even though these books aren't as interesting to readers.
+This is why authors love Thomas Pynchon's Gravity's Rainbow and Delaney's Dhalgren; they are full of beautiful phrases and metaphors, ways of making transitions, and other little tricks that authors can admire and learn to use, even though these books aren't as interesting to readers.
+This could explain feature 5.

 I could keep listening to the Great Fugue, and see if I, too, come to love it in time.
 But what would that prove?
 Of course I would come to love it in time, if I listen to it over and over, earnestly trying to like it, convinced that by liking the Great Fugue I, too, would attain the heights of musical sophistication.